 - Keep bicycle air pump and tire levers ready.
 Do NOT use gas station air pumps!

 - Pull the tire off the rim using bicycle tire levers.

 - Check the tire for foreign materials and punctures.

 - *Inflate the new new tube partially (just enough to hold shape).

-- Mount the tube on the rim, starting with the valve at the rim hole.
+- Insert the slightly inflated tube on the open side of the tire, starting with the valve at the rim hole.

-- Check to make sure tube is not pinched between tire bead and wheel rim.
+- VERY IMPORTANT!
+Check to make sure tube is not pinched between the tire bead and wheel rim.

 - Inflate to pressure indicated on sidewall of tire.